pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

 **Milestone 8: "Basic Swatching Actor Creation"** is now complete with the implementation of the `SwatchingActor` and its integration into the `QuiltOrchestrator`.
-We're now shifting focus to **Milestone 9: "Swatching Actor Processes Cuts"**.
+We're now shifting focus to **Milestone 9: "Define Swatch Structures & Repository Trait"** as the next step in the newly broken-down swatching implementation.

 ## Current Implementation Status